mwvgroup/Pitt-Google-Broker/broker/consumer/kafka-console-connect.md

 On the VM using manual install of Confluent Platform, components are scattered around a bit; look in:
     - `/etc/kafka` (example properties and config files)
-    - `/bin` (e.g., for `kafka-console-consumer` and `confluent-hub`) The following assumes we are on the VM using manual install of Confluent Platform.
+    - `/bin` (e.g., for `kafka-console-consumer` and `confluent-hub`) The following assumes we are on the VM with Confluent Platform.

 2. Create a working directory.
-In the following I use `/home/troy_raen_pitt/consume-ztf`
+In the following I use `/home/ztf_consumer`

-2. This requires two authorization files:
+2. This requires two authorization files (not provided here):
     1. `krb5.conf`, which should be at `/etc/krb5.conf`
     2. `pitt-reader.user.keytab`.
-I store this in the directory `/home/troy_raen_pitt/consume-ztf`; we need the path for config below.
+I store this in the directory `/home/ztf_consumer`; we need the path for config below.

 3. Create `kafka_client_jaas.conf ` in your working directory containing (change the `keyTab` path if needed):
 ```